SlamDewey/Unity-Object-Pooler/README.md

 ![Creating the first PoolableType](/images/2.png)

-I wil briefly summarize the purpose of each variable below:
+I will briefly summarize the purpose of each variable below:

  - `Name`
     - The Name of the PoolableType does not affect operation, and is simply used to organize the List of Poolable Types.